vc3-project/vc3-builder/README.md

 cd vc3-builder
 ```

-Then, write any recipe files you want included in the `recipes` directory.
+Second, write any recipe files you want included in the `recipes` directory.
 Recipe files names may not contain spaces.
+Recipes may be organized in

-Recipes may be organized in directories, that are read recursevely.
-Files are
+directories, that are read recursevely.
+Files are read in lexicographical
-read in lexicographical order, with later recipe definitions overwriting
+order, with later recipe definitions overwriting previous ones if package names
-previous ones if package names are repeated.
+are repeated.

-Then, use `make` to construct the new `vc3-builder` with your recipes included:
+Finally, use `make` to construct the new `vc3-builder` with your recipes included:

 ```
 make clean vc3-builder